Noureqo1/BookMark/WireFrame/wireframe.md

   - Book cover and metadata
   - Reading progress tracker
   - Notes section
-  - Reading status toggle
   - Rating and review system

-### 5. Profile Page
+### 5. Comment Page
-- **Purpose**: User's personal space and settings
+- **Purpose**: User's can comment on books
 - **Key Features**:
-  - Reading statistics and achievements
+- Allows users to type and submit comments.
-  - Profile information
-  - Reading preferences
-  - Account settings
+- Users can reply to existing comments.

 ## Wireframe Photos